Perimeter 81

 Perimeter 81 is an Israeli cloud and network security company that develops secure remote networks, based on the zero trust architecture, for organizations.
 Its technology replaces legacy security appliances like VPNs and firewalls.

-In June 2022 the company announced It has raised $100 million, at a $1 billion valuation.
+Since 2023, Perimeter 81 has been owned by the American-Israeli multinational cybersecurity company Check Point and renamed to "Harmony SASE.".

 History

 The company was founded in 2018 by Sagi Gidali and Amit Bareket, founders of SaferVPN which was acquired by J2 Global.
 The SaferVPN network infrastructure, which was developed over six years, served as the basis for Perimeter 81's initial product development.